alexandremattioli/Build/README.md

 - messages/ — human/agent instructions and acknowledgments
 - coordination/ — jobs, locks, and other shared state
 - docs/ — guides, dashboards, and detailed documentation
+- **Features/ — feature descriptions organized in subdirectories (e.g., Features/VNF/, Features/Networking/)**
 - .github/workflows/ — automated health monitoring

+> **Note for Build Servers:** Feature specifications and implementation details can be found in subdirectories under `Features/`.
+Each feature has its own directory containing documentation, design specs, and related files.

 ## Recommended next steps